skinkade/genint2prog/book-src/ch02-00-let-the-code-begin.md

 Why the parentheses, *and why does the plus sign come before the numbers?*

 This is a particular feature of the family of languages that Clojure comes from.
 Clojure is composed of *expressions*.
+*Expressions* can either be an individual value like the number `42` or the word `"apples"`, or it could be a list of items, in which case those items are surrounded by parentheses.
 When an expression is a list of items surrounded by parentheses, the first item is treated as an *operator* to be applied to whatever follows.